European Society of Toxicologic Pathology (ESTP)

 This includes (but is not necessarily limited to):

-• Review & Response to Draft regulatory guidelines (FDA, OECD, ICH, EMEA, EPA) impacting the work of toxicologic pathologists.
+• Review & Response to Draft regulatory guidelines (FDA, OECD, ICH, EMA, EPA) impacting the work of toxicologic pathologists.

 • Information about Final Regulatory guidelines (or updates) to the ESTP membership (via e-mail and/or LinkedIn)